Quick Start¶

 )

-As illustrated in the example, profiler_config
+As illustrated in the example, profiler_config is a 2-level dictionary,

 with the first level indexed by function name, and the second by parameter.
 To